timothymei327/TextOne/README.md

 ### _Description_

-This is a simple messaging website where two individuals will be able to have a text conversation on their separate devices.
-This will use MongoDB to help update the backend of the website while using React to update the frontend of the user experience.
+This is a simple messaging website where you will be able to have a conversation with a random text generator.
+This will use MongoDB, Mongoose, Node, and Express to help update the backend of the website while using React to update the frontend of the user experience.

 ### _Technologies Used_